 When it comes to EIFS clad buildings, woodpeckers tend to gravitate towards eaves, trim, and other secluded, shaded areas, though damage can appear in any area of the EIFS siding.

-A number of factors determine how susceptible a building is to woodpecker or flicker damage.
+The number of factors determines how susceptible a building is to woodpecker or flicker damage.
 Woodpeckers and flickers can be found in the majority of North America’s most populated regions.
 The majority of the eastern United States and Canada are home to several species of woodpecker or flicker and the birds can also be found in the Pacific Northwest, throughout British Columbia and into the northern and wooded areas of the Canadian prairies.
 As climates throughout North America continue to change, birds are being found in new territories too.

 When woodpeckers damage EIFS and create holes in the finishing, you will need to replace the entire panel.
 Often buildings have more than one damaged panel and we’ve seen anywhere between ten to three hundred holes in a building.
 The birds return annually, so it can cost tens of thousands of dollars to repair the woodpecker damage each year.